DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/scientificValidation/README.md

 #### Inputs
 * chromosomes - chromosomes to run validation on
 * eval_vcf - vcf to be evaluated
+* eval_vcf_index - index for eval_vcf
+* truth_vcf - vcf to be used as truth to evaluate the eval_vcf against
-* truth_vcf
+* truth_vcf_index - index for truth_vcf
 * af_annotation_vcf - vcf containing AF annotations to use when binning variants
+* af_annotation_vcf_index - index for af_annotation_vcf
 * sample_to_ancestry_af_annotation - file containing one line per sample that will pass an `--af-annotations` arg to the gatk tool to tell it which annotation in the af_annotation_vcf file to use for that sample i.e. `--af-annotations HGDP00001:gnomad-AF-sas`
-* n_calibration_bins - how many bins to group variants by when calculating concordance
+* n_bins (optional) - how many AF bins to group variants by when calculating concordance
+* right_edge_first_bin (optional) - right edge of the first AF bin
+* run_full_genome - boolean that controls whether to do whole genome concordance or not, default true
+* run_chromosomes = boolean that controls whether to do chromosome specific concordance or not, default true
 * output_basename
 * preemptible